MicrosoftDocs/memdocs/sccm/osd/deploy-use/use-bootable-media-to-deploy-windows-over-the-network.md

 ---
 title: Use bootable media to deploy Windows over the network
 titleSuffix: Configuration Manager
-description: Use bootable media deployments in System Center Configuration Manager to deploy the operating system when the destination computer starts. ms.date: 06/16/2017 ms.prod: configuration-manager ms.technology: configmgr-osd
+description: Use bootable media deployments in Configuration Manager to deploy the operating system when the destination computer starts. ms.date: 06/16/2017 ms.prod: configuration-manager ms.technology: configmgr-osd